dschnare/binderjs/Reference.md

 	throttle(duration)

+	[default -1]

 	duration - The timeout duration in milliseconds.
+If 0 then all notifications will be asynchronous.
+Less than 0 for synchronous notifications.

 Throttles notifications sent to observers by placing a timeout between the first call to `notify()` and when the observers are actually notified.
 All subsequent calls to `notify()` will have no effect until the timeout has expired.
 When the timeout has expired then the observers will be notified.